Hyperon threshold and stellar radii: Results

-Now, lets solve the TOV equations and obtain the mass-radius relation.
-The results are plotted in Fig~\ref{F13} and the main relevant properties are resumed in Tab.~\ref{T8}.
-The presence of the $\sigma^{*}$ softens the EoS at low densities.
-This behavior causes the ``turn to the left" in mass-radius relation to be more pronounced, compressing the subsequent neutron stars and producing a significantly lower value for the radius of the 1.4$M_\odot$ star.
-The stronger the $\Lambda-\sigma^{*}$ coupling, the lower the radius.
-Indeed this radius can reach 11.51 km for a very strong $\Lambda-\sigma^{*}$ coupling constant, of two times the $N-\sigma$ one.
-This limit of two times the $N-\sigma$ one presented in this work is not arbitrary.
-This is the highest value that produces a neutron star of 2.05$M_\odot$ with $dp/d\epsilon$ always greater than zero.
-If we increase the $\Lambda-\sigma^{*}$ coupling, this condition will be broken.
-Of course we can increase the $\Lambda-\phi$ coupling constant to avoid a negative value of $dp/d\epsilon$, however it will also increase the maximum max beyond 2.05$M_\odot$ and enlarge the radius of the canonical star.
-With the help of $\sigma^{*}$ meson we are able to simulate neutron stars agreeing with the PSR J0348+0432~\cite{Antoniadis}, and the radii in the range proposed in ref.~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2} .
+It is important to empathize that with the help of $\sigma^{*}$ meson we are able to simulate neutron stars as massive as the PSR J0348+0432~\cite{Antoniadis}, and radii in the range proposed in ref.~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2}, with reasonable $U_\Lambda$ and $U_\Lambda^\Lambda (n_0/5)$ potentials~\cite{Glen2,Fortin95,Ahn2013}.
 Comparing the TOV solution with the EoS of Fig.~\ref{F12} we can also link the radius of canonical stars to a soft EoS at densities not much above the saturation point.
 This seems a more fundamental relation than linking the radii to the slope.
 The cause and effect follows: the hyperon onset softs the EoS (at low densities), and this soft EoS produces the ``turn to the left'' in the mass-radius relation.
 The strong $\Lambda-\phi$ coupling produces a stiff EoS (at high densities), and this stiff EoS produces very massive neutron stars.

-To conclude this section we compare our results for a symmetric hypernuclear matter with the constrain imposed by ref.~\cite{Daniel}.
-Again, due to the fact that the EoS are very similar we plot only set H-V and set H-VIII.
-Since set H-VI and H-VII have intermediate values for the coupling constants, their results will be always between sets H-V and H-VIII.
-We see in Fig.~\ref{F14} that the same effects that happen in $\beta$-equilibrium matter are reproduced in symmetric hypernuclear matter.
-The stronger the $\Lambda-\sigma^{*}$ coupling, the softer the EoS.
-But due to the high value of the $\Lambda-\phi$ coupling needed to reproduce very massive pulsars, this EoS will become stiffer at high densities.
-We conclude that our model with the onset of a new degree of freedom agrees with astrophysical observations and HIC experiments.